nitin-dominic/NR/_posts/2026-08-28-arm_strawberry_harvest.md

 ## 🍓 🤖 Background

 Strawberry harvesting remains one of the most labor-intensive operations in precision agriculture, with producers spending over $1 billion annually on selective harvesting alone.
-The pedicel — the slender stem connecting the fruit to the plant — measures only 1.4–2.4 mm in diameter and is visually similar to the surrounding calyx and foliage, making it one of the most challenging small-target manipulation tasks in agricultural robotics.
+The pedicel is a slender stem connecting the fruit to the plant and measures only 1.3–3 mm in diameter and is visually similar to the surrounding calyx and foliage, making it one of the most challenging small-target manipulation tasks in agricultural robotics.

-Classical approaches to this problem rely on training a vision model for detection, then separately integrating that with motion planning and contact control — three independently engineered components that accumulate error at each handoff.
+Classical approaches to this problem rely on training a vision model for detection, then separately integrating that with motion planning and contact control, three independently engineered components that accumulate error at each handoff.
 This work takes a fundamentally different approach: instead of programming what to do, we show the robot how.

 Using a HiWonder SO-ARM101 bilateral teleoperation platform, we collected human demonstrations of the full reach–grasp–pull–retract sequence and trained an Action Chunking with Transformers (ACT) policy directly from synchronized wrist-camera observations and joint-space actions.
-The trained policy was deployed autonomously on a Jetson Orin AGX at 15–20 Hz — no cloud compute, no intermediate perception stage, no hand-coded motion planning.
+The trained policy was deployed autonomously on a Jetson Orin AGX at 15–20 Hz, no cloud compute, no intermediate perception stage, no hand-coded motion planning.

-> *"Not farm-ready — yet.
+> *"Not farm-ready, yet.
 From hard-coded to human-taught."*

 This write-up documents the full pipeline: hardware setup, bilateral teleoperation, dataset collection, training on HiPerGator, FP16 model conversion, and edge deployment on Jetson Orin.
 If you are working with the SO-ARM101 and want to implement your own imitation learning pipeline, you can clone the repository and follow the steps below.